qooje14/sampleApp/README.md

 #myapp#
-this is a puspode for lesson
+this is a puspode for lesson.